Skip to main content

 Preview the template

-See the first part of the service procedure below.
-Enter your email above to download the full crane 500-hour service procedure (PDF-ready).
+See the first part of the crane 500-hour service procedure below.
+Download the full version above.

 A 500-hour service is the second tier of scheduled preventive maintenance for a mobile crane (all-terrain or truck-mounted).
 It is performed every 500 engine hours and is classified as an intermediate service.
 The procedure carries forward all 250-hour tasks and adds filter replacements (fuel, air, hydraulic return), wire rope measurement (diameter at three points, broken wire count per lay length), sheave groove wear measurement, brake inspection (hoist, slew, travel), winch drum inspection, LMI/RCI calibration verification, slew ring bolt torquing, carrier inspection, outrigger seal checks, hydraulic oil sampling for laboratory analysis, counterweight mounting inspection and safety decal verification.
 It is performed by a qualified crane technician or heavy plant mechanic.